andreamoleri/DataArchitecture/Relazione.md

 deploying and managing a MongoDB cluster to handle large volumes of data efficiently, focusing on distributing the "airportCollection" across multiple nodes and optimizing performance with sharding based on the `"Country_code"` attribute.

+To better explain what this all means, in the context of sharding in MongoDB, shards do not directly contain collection data such as `"airportCollection"`.
+Instead, the collection data is distributed among the various shards based on the specified sharding key.
+So, what we will do is shard the `"airportCollection"` collection using the `"Country_code"` field as the sharding key.
+Therefore, MongoDB will distribute the "airportCollection" documents among the various shards based on the value of the `"Country_code"` field.
+This means that each shard will contain documents corresponding to specific `"Country_code"` values.
+For example, suppose we have four shards and that "airportCollection" contains airports from various countries, such as the USA, UK, France, and Italy.
+MongoDB will distribute documents so that all documents with `"Country_code" = "USA"` can end up on one shard, those with `"Country_code" = "UK"` on another shard, and so on.
+So, each shard will contain airports from different countries.
+In other words, each Shard will contain different data from the other, in such a way as to correctly distribute the entire database.

+A question that may arise spontaneously is wondering how the `"Country_codes` will be distributed, given that we have much more than four countries, but only four nodes.
+It is good to know that it is completely normal and standard for MongoDB to automatically manage data distribution when using sharding without manually specifying which country codes go on which shards (in other words, in the explanations that follow, there will be no real phase of assigning the individual `"Country_codes"` to the individual nodes).
+MongoDB takes care of this by automatically using chunking and ensuring good data balancing between shard nodes.

 #### Docker Compose Configuration

 First of all, we need to ensure Docker is installed on your system.
 Assuming that Docker is installed, we need to place